tuffy/python-audio-tools/docs/programming/source/audiotools.rst

-   The purpose of this is to postpone error generation so that all encoding errors, even those caused by unsuccessful decoding, are restricted to the :meth:`from_pcm` classmethod which can then propogate the :class:`DecodingError` error message to the user.
+   The purpose of this is to postpone error generation so that all encoding errors, even those caused by unsuccessful decoding, are restricted to the :meth:`from_pcm` classmethod which can then propagate the :class:`DecodingError` error message to the user.

 PCMConverter Objects